nbicocchi/learn-java-javafx/code/camera/JavaFX - Windowing System.md

 }
 ```

-_Note_: if we need to perform some operations with the controller before to show the window, we need to change the code above like this:
+_Note_: if we need to perform some operations with the controller before showing the window, we need to change the code above like this:

 ```java
 @FXML